 I’ve been feeling low for a long time, but I’m not sure I need therapy.
 Shouldn’t I just be able to get over it?

 Sometimes you really need to feel your feelings in order to heal, which may be the case if you’ve been experiencing a low level of depression for quite some time.
 In sessions, we can explore your experience and address specific depression symptoms.
 It may just be that you need a little extra support and guidance right now, which can make a significant difference in how you feel and engage with your life.

 You Can Live A Balanced, Peaceful Life

-You don’t have to navigate the frustration, loneliness and uncertainty of depression on your own.
+You don’t have to navigate the frustration, loneliness, and uncertainty of depression on your own.
 If you’re in Denver or Lakewood, CO, I invite you to contact me at 720-260-7702 to schedule a free 30-minute call.
-I’m happy to discuss you particular needs and answer any questions you have about depression counseling and my practice.
+I’m happy to discuss your particular needs and answer any questions you have about depression counseling and my practice.